Early Childhood Room

 Fáilte ó Stiurthóir an Chleachtaidh Mhúinteoireachta.

-While engaged in Teaching Placement or Serial Observation, students are required to maintain a professional approach to the students and staff with whom they are working.
+While engaged in School Placement or Serial Observation, students are required to maintain a professional approach to the students and staff with whom they are working.
 A very high standard of preparation is expected and a professional approach by students will be exhibited through punctual and full attendance, professional dress and demeanour and a willingness to harmonise their conduct with the accepted conventions of the school and the requirements of Marino Institute of Education.

 Student teachers are observed during their school experiences by a team of supervisors who have a two fold role in supporting and assessing the students.
 I extend my sincerest thanks to these supervisors for their commitment and dedication in ensuring that our students practice their skills and learn and develop their talents as teachers.